AlternativeFFFF/Alt-F4/submissions/space_exploration/space-exploration-mod-spotlight.md

 I launch a rocket to deploy a satellite, allowing me to see the world in satellite view, detached from my body.
 My quest to find the edge of the planet just got a lot easier and… yup, there’s the edge.
 Nauvis has a limit.

 But what’s this?
 My satellite also discovered something abandoned in my planet’s orbit.
-I can look at it with the satellite; it's some sort of space platform with some treasures I might want.
+I can look at it with the satellite; it’s some sort of space platform with some treasures I might want.
 You know what that means: time to go to space in person.

 ![Planet map: My home base.
 This is my homeworld, the planet I crash landed on.
 The planet is huge.
 Solar system map: My home world.
 Interstellar map: My star system.](https://media.alt-f4.blog/ALTF4/14/space-exploration-you-are-here.png)